bertjan/quarkus-graalvm-aws-lambda/README.md

 # quarkus-graalvm-aws-lambda
-Skeleton for a Quarkus app that compiles as a GraalVM native image and deploys to AWS Lambda.
+Skeleton for a Quarkus app that exposes as REST endpoint, compiles as a GraalVM native image, deploys to AWS Lambda and exposes the REST endpoint via AWS API gateway.
+You can build & test the app locally like a regular Quarkus/REST application, and the included tooling automatically builds and deploys this to AWS lambda.

 This skeleton is based on the NLJUG events app backend.

 ## Getting started
 Prerequisites: